postamesta/sMartSYNTHBOX/README.txt

 by Emanuele Martorelli
 Nov 2025 - Plug & Play Edition

+sMart SynthBox is a plug-and-play FluidSynth-based sampler designed for Raspberry Pi 4 with Pimoroni Audio Pirate Heaphone.
+It allows you to browse and load SoundFonts directly from a small display using simple buttons,
+and play them via any USB MIDI keyboard.

 Quick start:
+Format a Micro SD card and install Raspbian OS lite

 1) Copy the 'synthbox' folder to /home/pi/.
 2) On the Pi, run:
    cd /home/pi/synthbox